zvimosh/reverseLines/README.md

 **_Version: 1.0_**

 ## Important Notes
-1. **This script was developed as part of a Linux course, it is not meant for production!**
+1. **This script was developed as part of a Python course, it is not meant for production!**

 ## Decription
 script that reverse lines in given file.